review by Bobby Blakey

 This trio offers up the varying time tables of abuse that Ailes was accused of an in turn kind of gives the needed back story through their own experiences.
 John Lithgow is great as Ailes and his make-up is outstanding.
 I wasn’t sure if I would like him more than Crowe’s take, but they each brought something different to the role while still keeping it familiar.
 This is a movie that does more than just entertain, but also shines the light on a big issue we have been dealing with more and more in recent days and thankfully its getting the attention it deserves.

-As mentioned it does feel like its missing more of the story, but thanks to these strong performances all around it steps up to deliver a treat film that should be seen by all.
+As mentioned it does feel like its missing more of the story, but thanks to these strong performances all around it steps up to deliver a great film that should be seen by all.
+In addition to the film this release offers up bonus content including featurettes that take you behind the story and bringing this film to the screen.
+Grab your copy of Bombshell available now digital and then on Blu-ray and DVD on March 10 from Lionsgate Home Entertainment.